Frames

 Create separate journeys for signup, checkout, supplier onboarding, and content publishing instead of combining every path.

-Page Hierarchy is generated from Page nodes in Structure.
+The Page hierarchy pane is generated from Page nodes in Structure.
 You do not add standalone frame nodes here.
+Shortcut 1 opens the page picker while the pointer is over this pane.

 Design Guidance